 Court fees for filing a name change petition generally range from $150 to $500.
 These fees vary by location and legal requirements.

-How much does attorney assistance for a name change cost?
+How much does attorney assistance cost for a name change?

 Hiring an attorney for a name change can add between $500 and $2,000, depending on the complexity of your case.

-What are the costs for updating administrative records?
+What are the costs of updating administrative records?

 Updating essential records like a driver’s license, Social Security card, and passport typically incurs fees from $20 to $150.